mjgalindo/nlos_loader/README.md

 By default, all data is loaded into structs containing the raw carray, its size and its shape (in case it's an n-dimensional tensor as is the case for the captures).
 To work with the data more easily, you can use `xtensor` as described in [dependencies](##Dependencies).

+A boolean value `is_row_major` indicates whether the previous data shapes are changed for a row-major scheme with the fastest-changing dimensions in the later axes.

 ## Dependencies

 To use this header you'll need the HDF5 library which you can find here [https://www.hdfgroup.org](https://www.hdfgroup.org/) or in your repositories.